Andy Van Slyke: Playing career

+Coaching career

+Detroit Tigers (2006–2009)

 Prior to the 2006 season, Van Slyke was named first base coach for the Detroit Tigers by manager Jim Leyland, under whom he had played in Pittsburgh.
 Van Slyke served in that capacity on Leyland's staff for four years through the 2009 season.

+Seattle Mariners (2014–2015)

 When Lloyd McClendon was named the Seattle Mariners' manager prior to the 2014 season, Van Slyke was hired to be the team's first base coach.
 He also worked as the assistant hitting coach and outfield instructor through the 2015 season.